 The preliminary results from the off-base drinking water sampling are expected approximately 30 days after collecting the samples.
 We will provide notification to the property owners of their personal drinking water results and follow-up actions if needed.
 The Navy will do its best to keep the results of individual properties confidential to the extent permitted by law.

-The Navy will provide an alternate water source, likely bottled water, for drinking and cooking to any resident in the designated sampling area whose well contains drinking water with PFOA and/or PFOS above the EPA's lifetime health advisory.
-The Navy will continue to provide the alternate water source until a permanent solution is implemented.
+The Navy will provide bottled water for drinking and cooking to any resident in the sampling area whose private well contains drinking water with PFOA and/or PFOS above the EPA's lifetime health advisory.
+The Navy will continue to provide bottled water until a permanent solution is implemented.